PulseWaves/Specification/specification.rst

   One exception is the start of the sampling for the outgoing waveform.
 Here the temporal duration is expressed in relation to the origin of the pulse.
 Nothing changes obvioulsy, if anchor point and origin are identical (i.e. if the "Offset from Optical Center to Anchor Points" is zero).

 Number of Samples in Sampling m:

-  This field only exists if the number of "bits for fractional distance"   in the corresponding sampling description record is non-zero.
-It then specifies a variable sampling the number of samples that are following is stored with either 8 or 16 bits.
+  This field only exists if the number of "bits for number of samples" in the corresponding sampling description record is non-zero.
+It then specifies the number of samples that are following and the waveform has a "variable sampling".
+If the number of "bits for number of samples" in the corresponding sampling description is zero the "number of samples" is specified in the sampling description and the waveform has a "fixed sampling".

 Samples of Sampling m:
   The actual waveform samples of sampling m either raw or compressed.

 .. figure:: pulsewaves.jpg
    :scale: 100 %